Phase projection errors in rf-driven optically pumped magnetometers: Discussion

-DPPE is not restricted to single-beam $M_x$ magnetometers, nor to schemes, where a change in transmitted light intensity is detected.
+DPPE is not restricted to single-beam $M_x$ magnetometers or schemes that detect a change in transmitted light intensity.
 Moreover, we expect it to be relevant in any configuration where rf magnetic fields are used to coherently drive the spin precession of a spin-polarized ensemble, and a phase-sensitive read-out is employed.
 This includes more sophisticated OPM pump-probe schemes, detection of nonlinear magneto-optical or Faraday rotation \cite{Budker2013}.
-The effect is not restricted to thermal vapors, it could also be seen in other rf- or microwave-driven spin-polarized systems, e.g., ultracold atoms \cite{Cohen2019}, liquids or solid-state systems.
+The effect is not restricted to thermal vapors; it could also be observed in other rf- or microwave-driven spin-polarized systems, such as ultracold atoms \cite{Cohen2019}, liquids or solid-state systems.